Dynatrace/dynatrace-api/metric-example/query-by-example.md

 Before jumping into the usage scenarios, make sure that you have the following information at hand:

-*   the hostname you want to run metric queries again,
+*   the hostname you want to run metric queries against,
 *   a valid API-token with the `MetricsRead` permission ("Read metrics" in the UI) for the host.

 Some of the examples use `curl` to make the actual requests.
 If you are comfortable with testing an API using the terminal, make sure you have it installed.